TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 This is the link to your new site!
 Yes, you have published something to the internet!
 You can click it now, but we aren't quite done setting everything up just yet.

-#### Step 4.8: Migrate the DB on Heroku
+#### Step 4.8: Migrate the Database on Heroku

-Like we did locally before we launched our app, we need to migrate the database.
-We need to do this on Heroku, so we can use the Heroku-CLI to do so.
+Similar to what we did locally before we launched our app, we need to migrate the database on Heroku, which we can do with the Heroku CLI.

 Run this command: